Backpacking Mexico City? If you’re intrigued by Mexico, you’re about to be lured in by the cool and best hostels in Mexico City.

 Mexico City is a vibrant and fascinating destination that is well worth a backpacking trip.
 As the largest city in Mexico and one of the largest in the world, there is no shortage of things to do and see in this bustling metropolis.

-Our carefully selected hostels are all about groovy art, comfortable dorms and social vibes.
+Our carefully selected hostels are all about groovy art, comfortable dorms, and social vibes.
 In fact, we handpicked exactly 3 amazing top hostels Mexico City has to offer.
 After all, you only need ONE cool accommodation to have an amazing time!

-- U-Co Juarez - best for Backpackers
+- Apapacho - best for Digital Nomads

 - Hostel Home - best for Solo Travellers